KaceCottam/TripleBronze/README.md

 In the configuration file, you can also enable the "QuickSmelt" patch which add QOL recipes from ores -> bars into the forge after upgrading the tier.
 This has configurable coal amounts.
 This might need you to drop/pickup coal ore, tin ore, wood, and iron ore.

 Hosted at <https://www.nexusmods.com/valheim/mods/94>

+## Changelog 0.3
+Added black metal, flametal and silver recipes to quality of life addon.